jasonlienardi/tp/docs/UserGuide.md

 - swimming
 - cycling

-You may also input an exercise that isn't here.
+You may also input an exercise that isn't here with newExercise.
 ~~~

 ### 1.2 For user to add data